The First Catholic Church in Nakhodka, Russia

 Next, we began the detailed and difficult process of accommodating the new building plans to this specific piece of land.
 On August 26, 2015 the city administration gave us their final, official document of permission to start construction.
-Once that was received, we could begin to apply for all other documents of permission such as from the city departments of water, electricity and sewerage.
-The last official document of permission needed, which we received in the first week of March, 2016, was from the city department of ecology.
-This permitted us to cut down the small saplings and remove the underbrush that had grown up over the last few years.
+Now we could apply for all other documents of permission such as from the city departments of water, electricity, sewerage, and ecology.
+The last official document of permission came in March, 2016.

 After receiving all the official permits, we began identifying the most suitable construction company and negotiating a contract for excavation, land removal and construction—everything except interior finishes.
-Of only 3 such companies in the city, it became clear which one would be the best for our purposes.
-We signed the contract with the OOO KOMRIKS Construction Company on December 23, 2015.
+Of only 3 such companies in the city, one clearly rose to the top and we signed a contract on December 23, 2015.
 By now, the parishioners had been meeting in their tiny apartment church for more than 2 decades and had been planning and hoping for this new church for 11 years.

-Before receiving written permission for clearing the land, but with the knowledge that we would soon receive it, we took the opportunity of Bishop Kirill Klimovich’s annual visit to our deanery to have him preside over the long-awaited groundbreaking ceremony.
-Also in attendance were Fr.
-Myron Effing, and many of the canons regular and canonesses regular from the parish of the Most Holy Mother of God in Vladivostok.
+We took the opportunity of Bishop Kirill Klimovich’s annual visit to our deanery to have him preside over the long-awaited groundbreaking ceremony.
 Because of the bishop’s schedule, the only time we could hold the ceremony was on a weekday during working hours.
 Nonetheless, most of our parishioners attended.
-This was an obvious sign of how important they consider this project and how happy they are to begin the construction process.
-Clearing of the land began in March 2016 and excavation began soon afterwards.
+This was an obvious sign of how important they considered this project.
+Clearing of the land began in March 2016 and excavation followed soon afterwards.